 “The slow‑start feature is a favorite,” says Gregory Man, Manager on the System Team at Wix.
 “Slow‑start remedied the error spikes we experienced with re‑introducing a Java server to a server pool.
 With the slow‑start feature in NGINX Plus, we don’t get errors because of start.”

 Saving Time With Automation

-In the past, the Wix System team had to manually modify their load balancer’s configuration to push out new services.
+In the past, the Wix System team had to manually modify a load balancer’s configuration to push out new services.
 With NGINX Plus in place, they built a system for internal Wix developers to easily deploy new services themselves, and the configuration is totally automated.

 In this system, the developers specify metadata about which domains and paths they want to expose for external users, and that gets configured automatically in NGINX Plus and deployed via Chef.

 Wix adds many new services daily, so automating NGINX Plus configuration has slashed the amount of manual effort the System team has to expend on feature deployment.